Robert Scott Moncrieff: Life

 He was born in Tullibole Castle near Fossoway on 1 December 1793.

 He trained in law at the University of Edinburgh.

 Most of his cartoons are of his legal peers and are clearly drawn during court proceedings.
 Many of his illustrations from the years 1816 to 1820 were included in the 1871 publication The Scottish Bar Fifty Years Ago: Sketches of Scott and His Contemporaries.

 From around 1830 he served as Chamberlain to the Duke of Buccleuch at Dalkeith Palace.

 He died in Edinburgh on 18 June 1869.
 He is buried with other members of the Scott Moncrieff family at the south end of the sealed south-west section of Greyfriars Kirkyard commonly called the Covenanter's Prison.

 Family

 He was married to Susan Pringle (1796–1840) around 1820.
 They had 11 children several of whom rose to some fame.
 Susan died soon after the birth of the 11th child.
-Few of the children lived long lives.
+Most of the children, with the notable exceptions of Joanna and Colin, died in middle age or early adulthood.